Alabama Crimson Tide football under Nick Saban: Tennessee

 Despite the heated in-state rivalry with Auburn, Bear Bryant was more adamant about defeating his rivals to the north, the Tennessee Volunteers.
 The series is named the Third Saturday in October, the traditional calendar date on which the game was played.
 Despite the name, the game has been played on the third Saturday only five times between 1995 and 2007.
 The first game between the two sides was played in 1901 in Birmingham, ending in a 6–6 tie.

 From 1902 to 1913, Alabama dominated the series, losing only once, and never allowing a touchdown by the Volunteers.
 Beginning in 1928, the rivalry was first played on its traditional date and began to be a challenge for the Crimson Tide as Robert Neyland began challenging Alabama for their perennial spot on top of the conference standings.
 In the 1950s, Jim Goostree, the head trainer for Alabama, began another tradition as he began handing out cigars following a victory over the Volunteers.

 Between 1971 and 1981, Alabama held an 11-game winning streak over the Volunteers and, between 1986 and 1994, a nine-game unbeaten streak.
 However, following Alabama's streak, Tennessee responded with a seven-game winning streak from 1995 to 2001.
 Alabama holds the longest winning streak at 15 from 2007 to 2021.
-Tennessee won the most recent meeting 24–17 in Knoxville.
-Alabama leads the series 59–40–7.
+In Saban's final game against Tennessee, Alabama won 34–20 in Tuscaloosa, leaving the series record at 59–39–7 by his retirement..